naveenshankar/company-exercise/Readme.md

 * navigate to http://localhost:3001/testCode/index.html
 * do you work within the testCode directory

-## download dependencies and run server to client
+## download dependencies and run server for front-end
 In a different terminal - from your project folder run the following
 ```
 npm install